Hack-A-Gone/Jailbreak-Jailbreak/README.md

-# Jailbreak-Jailbreak 🔒 (JJ): ChatGPT Jailbreak Generator
+# Jailbreak-Jailbreak 🔒 (JJ): ChatGPT Jailbreak Generator [OUTDATED, ALSO KiND OF..
+SUCKS/2024-02-21]

 Welcome to the Jailbreak-Jailbreak documentation!
 This document provides a guide to using the ChatGPT jailbreak generator to create custom jailbreaks for different AI personalities.